 Students may apply for admission and may be accepted to NSU throughout the entire year.
-College of Professional and Liberal Studies students, on receiving notification of acceptance, should promptly inform the Office of Undergraduate Admissions in writing of their intention to enroll and forward a \$200 nonrefundable deposit to be credited toward tuition.
+Professional and Liberal Studies Program students, on receiving notification of acceptance, should promptly inform the Office of Undergraduate Admissions in writing of their intention to enroll and forward a \$200 deposit to be credited toward tuition.
+To receive a refund of tuition deposits, students must rescind their acceptance-in writing-by May 1 for August (fall) admission, by September 1 for January (winter) admission, and by January 1 for May (spring/summer) admission.

 Any student admitted based on non-final or unofficial documents from high school and/or all previous colleges attended is considered provisionally admitted until all required final, official documents are received.
-Students admitted to the Intensive Studies Program will need to complete an academic contract as a condition of their acceptance.